MorrisMA/MAM65C02-Processor-Core/README.md

 functioning processor: (1) memory, (2) interrupt controller, and (3) I/O
 interface buffers.
 The Verilog testbench provided demonstrates a simple configuration for a functioning processor implemented with the M65C02 core:
 M65C02_Core.
-Currently, the core provided here only executes the original op- codes of the WDC W65C02 processor, and not the extended instructions of the current WDC W65C02S synthesizable core.
-(In addition to the original W65C02 instructions, the WDC W65C02S also implements the BBSx, BBRx, SMBx, and RMBx instructions introduced by Rockwell in the R65C02, and additional instructions introduced by WDC (WAI/STP) in its 65C802/65C816 microprocessors.)
+The core, as currently implemented, executes the 65C02 instruction set with the execption of the Rockwell instructions: BBSx, BBRx, SMBx, and RMBx.
+(These four instructions will be added in the near future.)

-The core handles an interrupt signal, which external logic asserts after it processes any interrupts that it services.
-That is, the core accepts and performs the interrupt trap processing, but the external logic must implement the type of interrupt (maskable or non-maskable), and provide the vector to the core.
-This implementation is different than the original processor's in that an indirect jump through a pre-determined address is not performed by the core.
-The implementation envisioned is that the external interrupt controller records the vectors for reset (RST), the non-maskable interrupt (NMI), or the maskable interrupt (IRQ) and provides the appropriate vector when requested by the core.
-Although this approach means that the JMP (vector) operation is not performed, it is unlikely that a processor emulator, which may require the original processor's behaviour, will be used with a modern, FPGA-based 65C02 core.
-Further, the approach selected for this core greatly speeds entry into the ISR by not performing the vector fetch using JMP (vector) operation, and is more consistent with a modern re- implementation.
-Further, this approach can be used to support a vectored interrupt structure with more interrupt sources than the original processor implementation supported: IRQ, NMI, and RST.
+The core accepts an interrupt signal from an external interrupt controller.
+The core provides the interrupt mask bit to the external interrupt controller, and expects the controller to handle the detection of the NMI edge, the prioritization of the interrupt sources, and to provide the interrupt and exception vectors.
+The core also provides an indication of whether the BRK instruction is being executed.
+With this additional information, the external interrupt controller is expected to provide the same vector for the BRK exception as the vector for the IRQ interrupt request, or another suitable vector.
+This approach to interrupt handling can be used to support a vectored interrupt structure with more interrupt sources than the original processor implementation supported: NMI, RST, and IRQ.

-The Release 2.x core now provides a microcycle length controller as an integral component of its Microprogram Controller (MPC).
+With Release 2.x, the core now provides a microcycle length controller as an integral component of its Microprogram Controller (MPC).
 The microprogram can now inform the external memory controller, on a cycle by cycle basis, of the memory cycle type.
 Logic external to the core can use this output to map the